Netherlands in the Eurovision Song Contest 2014: At Eurovision

 The Eurovision Song Contest 2014 took place at B&W Hallerne in Copenhagen, Denmark.
 It consisted of two semi-finals held on 6 and 8 May, respectively, and the grand final on 10 May 2014.
-All countries except the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) and the host country, were required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progressed to the final.
-The European Broadcasting Union split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
+All countries except the "Big Five" (France, Germany, Italy, Spain, and the United Kingdom) and the host country, were required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progressed to the final.
+The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 On 20 January 2014, a special allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
 The Netherlands was placed into the first semi-final, to be held on 6 May 2014, and was scheduled to perform in the second half of the show.